bhongzkee/playwright-ts-project-datacom/README.md

 Running the tests:
-Run test by bash script and automaticall generate and open the allure report
+Run test by bash script and automatically generate and open the allure report

 ./run-tests.sh